 14. Old Stamps and Coins

 You’ll be awestruck to find antique and rare stamps and Coins even as old as the British era.
 If you are a collector or have a hobby of collecting Old stamps and Coins, you will be amazed to find a wide selection of vintage stamps and coins here.

 By car, you can take local transportation.
 The MTDC auto-rickshaws, buses, and taxis can take you directly into Chor Bazaar.
 It takes about 25 minutes to get there from Chhatrapati Shivaji Terminus.
 The road well connects this place.
 You can turn on your Google Maps and reach there easily.

 The nearest railway station is on Grant Road, and tourists can get off there and walk to Chor Bazaar.
 Trains going to Grant Road leave from CST and at the Central Junction station.

 Mutton Street, Near Bhendi Bazaar, South Mumbai, Mumbai, Maharashtra, 400003, India

 Some Tips to Consider Before Visiting Chor Bazaar

-- Dress modestly As it’s still a traditionally Muslim area, it’s ideal to dress modestly, not exposing too much of your legs or shoulders.
+- Dress modestly As it’s still a traditionally Muslim area, it’s ideal for dressing modestly, not exposing too much of your legs or shoulders.

 - Best Months to Visit.
-Also, it is recommended to go to the market between the months of October through February/March as it can get hotter and hotter in the months following March/April.
+Also, it is recommended to go to the market between October through February/March as it can get hotter and hotter in the months following March/April.